 The Best Sheet Cake Pans

-For an actual sheet cake that’s typically decorated and sold in grocery stores and by cake shops alike, you’re talking about a 9x13x2 inch pan (or larger).
-The pans are usually 2 inches deep (also sold in 3 inch depth).
-I don’t use the terms half sheet, quarter sheet, full sheet, etc. because I’ve found that these sizes aren’t always uniform in the baking community.
+For an actual sheet cake that's typically decorated and sold in grocery stores and by cake shops alike, you're talking about a 9x13x2 inch pan (or larger).
+The pans are usually 2 inches deep (also sold in 3-inch depth).

 Traditional Sheet Cake Pans

-Anyway, for traditional “sheet cakes”, I love Parrish Magic Line Pans.
-Actually, this is my favorite brand for all traditional cake pans (round, square and sheet pans)!
-They’re quality pans that bake evenly and beautifully.
-Magic Line pans also hold up for the long haul and do not warp even after thousands of runs through my oven.
+Anyway, for traditional "sheet cakes", I love Parrish Magic Line Pans.
+Actually, this is my favorite brand for all traditional cake pans (round, square, and sheet pans)!
+They're quality pans that bake evenly and beautifully.

-Best of all, Magic Line pans also have super sharp corners for sheet and square cakes and I love that feature!
-With our recent move, I’ve had to split cake work between the new house and the old one.
-I didn’t have all of my sheet pans in one place to take pics for this post, so I only have the one size pictured.
+With our recent move, I've had to split cake work between the new house and the old one.
+I didn't have all of my sheet pans in one place to take pics for this post, so I only have the one size pictured.

 But I actually have these three sizes: